Bhare8972/GroningerLightningPlotter/README.txt

 left button : if clicked and dragged on altitude vs time, or North vs East, then will zoom out/ in (depending on setting on the left).
 Note, change will only occur once you release the button!

-right button : if clicked and dragged on a panel, will translate the bounds approriatly.
+right button : if clicked and dragged on a panel, will translate the bounds appropriately.
 Note, change will only occur once you release the button!

 middle button : undoes last action (may need many clicks...)